acend/cilium-basics-training/content/en/docs/11/_index.md

 weight: 11
 sectionnumber: 11
 ---
-Cilium Service Mesh enables functions like Ingress or Layer 7 Loadbalancing, Let us test it out.
+Cilium Service Mesh enables functions like Ingress or Layer 7 Loadbalancing.

 ## Task {{% param sectionnumber %}}.1: Installation

-Cilium Service Mesh is still in Beta, if you want more information about the current statut you can find it [here](https://github.com/cilium/cilium-service-mesh-beta).
+Cilium Service Mesh is still in Beta, if you want more information about the current status you can find it [here](https://github.com/cilium/cilium-service-mesh-beta).
 The Beta version uses specific images, because of that we will use a dedicated cluster and install Cilium with the CLI.

 {{% alert title="Note" color="primary" %}}
-You can stop cluster1 with `minkube stop -p cluster1` to free up resources and speed up things.
+You can stop cluster1 with `minikube stop -p cluster1` to free up resources and speed up things.
 {{% /alert %}}